Autosomal recessive polycystic kidney disease

 But in general, ARPKD is a severe condition and around 1 in 3 babies will die from severe breathing difficulties during the first 4 weeks after birth.

-About 8 or 9 out of 10 babies with ARPKD who survive the first month of life will live until they're at least 5 years old.
+About 9 out of 10 babies with ARPKD who survive the first month of life will live until they're at least 5 years old.

 It's difficult to predict exactly how long a child with ARPKD will live because there's very little data showing long-term survival rates.